Esther Hernández-Medina

 Expertise

-As an activist, she is the co-founder of the Tertulia Feminista Magaly Pineda, along with Yildalina Tatem Brache in the Dominican Republic.
-Named after the most important contemporary feminist leader in the country and one of the most renown ones in Latin America and the Caribbean, the Tertulia aims to provide a safe space for women of all ages, backgrounds and sexual orientations to debate and learn about both historical and contemporary issues from a feminist perspective.
-More recently, young feminists have created similar spaces following the Tertulia model in different parts of the country: Tertulia Feminista del Sur in Barahona, Tertulia Feminista Petronila Gómez in Santiago, and Aquelarre RD in Bonao.
+As a feminist activist, she co-founded Tertulia Feminista Magaly Pineda, along with Yildalina Tatem Brache in the Dominican Republic.
+Named after the most important contemporary feminist leader in the country and one of the most renowned ones in Latin America and the Caribbean, the Tertulia aims to provide a safe space for all women to debate and learn about historical and contemporary issues from a feminist perspective.

 Areas of Expertise